cuplsensor/cupldeploy/README.md

 1. Nginx-certbot runs the web server, **Nginx**.
 This acts as a *reverse proxy*.
 It rewrites requests received over TCP/IP into the WSGI protocol, which is standard for Python web applications.
 2. The Python web application is named **cuplbackend**.
 It is built using the Flask framework.
 The application exposes two HTTPS API.
 The interface is text only: data are read and written as [JSON](https://en.wikipedia.org/wiki/JSON).
 Data are persisted in an external PostgreSQL database.
-3. (Less importantly) a Redis instance.
+3. A Redis instance.
 [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) (a dependency of cuplbackend) employs this to prevent too many API requests from one source in a given time window.

 # Clone the repository